-  Moreover, getting an organization to mutually enact implementation processes demands coordination, communication, and cooperation between teams, functional units, departments and members at all levels in the organization.
-If these are considered necessary in the daily organizational life, consider them of paramount importance during times of organizational change.
+Moreover, getting an organization to mutually enact implementation processes demands coordination, communication, and cooperation between teams, functional units, departments, and members at all levels in the organization.
+If these are considered necessary in daily organizational life, consider them of paramount importance during times of organizational change.

 For instance, the clash between functional units such as a sales team and a research and development team is classic.
 Salespeople want to accommodate the customers’ wish list.
 Research and Development think that the sales representatives are going too far with promises to customers.
 Those in the sales department believe that Research and Development are out of touch with market needs.

 In fact, reports tell us that a majority of fortune 500 companies struggle with what I in my research refer to as cross-functional integration.
 This concerns the degree to which organizational members of different departments and functions collaborate and communicate.